DominyGallo/Social-Media-Analysis-2025/README.md

         return df

-Next, we prepared two visualizations: bar charts, disagreggated by indicators such as income level and sub-region, and cloropleth maps, which use the country codes.
+We subsequently prepared two visualizations: bar charts, disagreggated by indicators such as income level and sub-region, and cloropleth maps, which use the country codes.

 For a single word, we create a bar chart by grouping the average normalized word count for a given word by the selected indicator—in this case, sub-region—and plotting it.